 The tabernacle contained a back inner room called the Most Holy Place or Holy of Holies and a front outer room called the Holy Place.
-These 2 rooms were divided by a heavy beautiful blue and purple and scarlet curtain with cherubim, these heavenly creatures, embroidered in it.
+These two rooms were divided by a heavy beautiful blue, purple, and scarlet curtain.
+It had cherubim, these heavenly creatures, embroidered in it.

 The Most Holy Place, the back inner room behind the veil, was God’s room.
-It was perfect cube, 15ft wide x 15ft long x 15ft high.
-And into that room only the high priest could ever go and only once a year, nobody else ever.
-In it was one piece of furniture, called the ark of the covenant, a chest made of acacia wood and overlaid with gold inside and out.
+It was a perfect cube, 15 feet wide by 15 feet long by 15 feet high.
+And into that room, only the high priest could go and only once a year, nobody else ever.
+In it was one piece of furniture, called the Ark of the Covenant; a chest made of acacia wood and overlaid with gold inside and out.
 In the chest were stone tablets on which were written the Ten Commandments and a jar of that manna stuff, that “bread of heaven”.
 The lid was solid gold and at both ends were cherubim facing downward with their wings outstretched over the chest.
-The lid was called the mercy seat (Heb 9:5), because it’s where once a year the high priest would sprinkle blood for his sins and then the sins of the people and there he would obtain God’s mercy for himself and the people.
-That inner the room was symbolic of heaven, and this ark the throne of God.
-Psalm 99:1, “The LORD reigns, let the peoples tremble; He is enthroned above the cherubim, let the earth shake!”
+The lid was called the mercy seat (Hebrews 9:5), because it’s where, once a year, the high priest would sprinkle blood for his sins and then the sins of the people and there he would obtain God’s mercy for himself and the people.
+That inner room was symbolic of heaven, and this ark the throne of God.
+Psalm 99:1, “The LORD reigns, let the peoples tremble; He is enthroned above the cherubim, let the earth shake!“.
 It’s interesting in Revelation 21 where it pictures the city of God, it pictures it as a cube like the Most Holy Place, an enormous cube, the walls of the city go 12,000 stadia (1500 miles) this way and 12,000 stadia that way and 12,000 stadia straight up.
 The gospels tell us that at the moment Jesus breathed His last on the cross the veil that covered the most holy place in the temple was suddenly torn in two from top to bottom.
-The timing was perfect, because He died at the 9th hour, 3 pm, which was called the hour of prayer (Acts 3:1).
+The timing was perfect, because He died at the ninth hour, 3 pm, which was called the hour of prayer (Acts 3:1).
 A priest would have been standing right before that veil offering incense when it suddenly ripped in two.
 I bet that priest came out of there shaking like a leaf.
-It symbolized I think that with the death of Christ the way into God’s presence had now been opened.
+It symbolized, I think, that with the death of Christ the way into God’s presence had now been opened.
 Our sins that would keep us separate from Him were atoned for at that moment.
-Hebrews 6:19-20 says, “This hope we have as an anchor of the soul, a hope both sure and steadfast and one which enters within the veil, 20 where Jesus has entered as a forerunner for us, having become a high priest forever according to the order of Melchizedek.”
-The Most Holy Place behind the veil was off limits to everyone except the high priest.
-But not anymore in the true tabernacle.
+Hebrews 6:19-20 says, “This hope we have as an anchor of the soul, a hope both sure and steadfast and one which enters within the veil, 20 where Jesus has entered as a forerunner for us, having become a high priest forever according to the order of Melchizedek”.
+The Most Holy Place behind the veil was off limits to everyone except the high priest, but not anymore in the true tabernacle.
 Jesus has entered as a forerunner for us into the Holy of Holies, meaning if we follow in His steps to the end of our days we will end up there with Him in the presence of God.

-Now, the outer front room, Holy Place, only priests were ever allowed in there.
+Now the outer front room, the Holy Place, only priests were ever allowed in there.
 And I think we can view the Holy Place as a symbol of God’s people, as a shadow of the church.
-Not church buildings, but church as in the people of God today.
+Not church buildings, but the church as in the people of God today.
 It’s something that only priests can enter today.
-I Corinthians 3:16, “Do you not know that you [Christians] are a temple of God and that the Spirit of God dwells in you?”
-II Corinthians 6:16, “… we are the temple of the living God; just as God said, ‘I WILL DWELL IN THEM AND WALK AMONG THEM…” I Peter 2:5, “you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.”
+I Corinthians 3:16, “Do you not know that you [Christians] are a temple of God and that the Spirit of God dwells in you?“.
+II Corinthians 6:16, “… we are the temple of the living God; just as God said, ‘I WILL DWELL IN THEM AND WALK AMONG THEM.”.
+I Peter 2:5, “you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ”.
 So we are both a priesthood and the stones that make God’s temple, or in the tabernacle imagery, we’re the boards and curtains, the walls of the Holy Place.

-Inside the Holy Place were 3 pieces of furniture.
+Inside the Holy Place were three pieces of furniture.
 One was right before the veil that covered the Most Holy Place.
 It was the altar of incense, made of acacia wood and overlaid with gold.
 And every morning and late afternoon a priest was to offer incense on this altar, and the smoke would pass through the veil into the Most Holy Place.
 The Scriptures tells us it was symbolic of prayer.
 Psalm 141:2, “May my prayer be counted as incense before You“.
-In Revelation ch5 and ch8 the prayers of the saints are pictured as a fragrant incense that ascends before God (Rev 5:8; 8:3).
-That’s an incense we ought to offer at least every morning and every evening.
+In Revelation chapter 5 and chapter 8, the prayers of the saints are pictured as a fragrant incense that ascends before God (Revelation 5:8; 8:3).
+That’s incense we ought to offer at least every morning and every evening.

 Then on the south side of the front room was a pure gold lampstand, probably about 65 pounds, with 7 branches with cups shaped like almond blossoms.
-It was to be kept burning continually, even through the night (Ex.
-27:20).
+It was to be kept burning continually, even through the night (Exodus 27:20).
 The priest would tend to these lamps daily.
 It certainly served the practical purpose of providing light in this tent that had no windows.
-But I think it also had symbolic significance for the people, maybe for one thing suggesting that God never sleeps.
+But I think it also had symbolic significance for the people, maybe for one thing, suggesting that God never sleeps.
 The light in His tent is always on.
-Perhaps also it was for them a symbol and reminder that God provides us with the spiritual light, the guidance that we need.
-I’m not sure all the symbolism intended with the lampstand.
+Perhaps also, it was for them a symbol and reminder that God provides us with the spiritual light, the guidance that we need.
+I’m not sure of all the symbolism intended with the lampstand.
 And there may have been a foreshadowing of multiple things.
 But I think we can see in this lampstand a shadow of another vital element of Christian life and worship, like seeing the altar of incense as a shadow of prayer.
 I think we can see this lampstand as a shadow of the word of God.
-Psalm 119:105, “Your word is a lamp to my feet And a light to my path.”
-Psalm 119:130, “The unfolding of Your words gives light; It gives understanding to the simple.”
-Proverbs 6:23, “For the commandment is a lamp and the teaching is light.”
-II Peter 1:19, speaking of the Scriptures it says, “… to which you do well to pay attention as to a lamp shining in a dark place…” And it’s a lamp we should tend to daily.
-As daily we should offer up the sweet incense of prayer, daily we should get light from the word.
+Psalm 119:105, “Your word is a lamp to my feet And a light to my path”.
+Psalm 119:130, “The unfolding of Your words gives light; It gives understanding to the simple”.
+Proverbs 6:23, “For the commandment is a lamp and the teaching is light”.
+II Peter 1:19, speaking of the Scriptures it says, “… to which you do well to pay attention as to a lamp shining in a dark place.”.
+And it’s a lamp we should tend to daily.
+As daily as we should offer up the sweet incense of prayer, we should get light from the word.

 Across the room from the lampstand, on the north side, was another piece of furniture, called the Table of Showbread, made of acacia wood overlaid with gold.
 On this table there was always to be 12 cakes of unleavened bread, called the Bread of the Presence.
-12 cakes of bread,, because there were 12 tribes of Israel.
+Twelve cakes of bread, because there were 12 tribes of Israel.
 God had one cake of bread for each tribe.
 It was perhaps for them a symbol and a reminder of God’s continuous sustaining presence, that God has bread for all of them.
-Every Sabbath the priest would replace the cakes of bread with new ones.
-And the old cakes of bread the priests would take to a holy location and all eat them together.
+Every Sabbath, the priest would replace the cakes of bread with new ones.
+And the old cakes of bread, the priests would take to a holy location and eat them together.
 Well, if we’re right to see the altar of incense and the lampstand as symobolic of vital parts of Christianity, prayer and learning God’s word, perhaps we should also see a part of Christianity in the table of bread that priests would eat together once a week.
 And you know what I’m thinking with that.
-We share together once a week a special meal unleavened bread, don’t we?
+We share together, once a week, a special meal of unleavened bread, don’t we?

 So I see a picture of many elements of Christianity here.
 I see the cross without which we could never draw near to God.
 I see the cleansing of repentance and baptism without which we can’t come to God.
 I see the church that we enter once we are clean and our sins are atoned for.
 I see those things we should tend to daily, the word of God and prayer.
 I see what we should share together at least weekly, the Lord’s Supper.
 And then I see where Jesus our high priest has entered as a forerunner for us, where we will be if we follow in His steps.